vitessio/website/content/en/docs/user-guides/schema-changes/ddl-strategies.md

 To be able to run online schema migrations via `gh-ost`:

 - If you're on Linux/amd64 architecture, and on `glibc` `2.3` or similar, there are no further dependencies.
 Vitess comes with a built-in `gh-ost` binary, that is compatible with your system.
+Note that the Vitess Docker images use this architecture, and `gh-ost` comes pre-bundled and compatible.
 - On other architectures:
   - Have `gh-ost` executable installed
   - Run `vttablet` with `-gh-ost-path=/full/path/to/gh-ost` flag